fadicoder/UNIXSocketProject/README.md

-# Unix socket application
+# Unix socket project

 This project contains 2 application: Client and Server.
 Theses applications communicate over a UNIX stream socket.
-The Client application will send text commands to the Server and the server will respond with a text message.
+The Client application will send text commands to the server and printout the server response.

 ## Getting Started